BryanGrandon/JavaScript-Notes/README.md

   ```

 - [JavaScript object notion (JSON)](/code/data-structure/json.js)

-  JSON is a lightweight data interchange format, easy to read, write and parse for users and generate for machines.
+  is a lightweight data interchange format, easy to read, write and parse for users and generate for machines.

   ```json
   {